stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

   It was only for an instant that Audrey saw the things.
 The reptiles were of every size, of uncountable numbers, and apparently of several varieties; and even as she looked, two or three of them reared their heads as if to strike at Walker.
-She did not faint&mdash;it was Walker&rsquo;s crash to the floor that extinguished the lantern and plunged her into blackness.
+She did not faint--it was Walker's crash to the floor that extinguished the lantern and plunged her into blackness.
-He had not screamed a second time&mdash;fright had paralysed him, and he fell as if shot by a silent arrow from no mortal&rsquo;s bow.
+He had not screamed a second time--fright had paralysed him, and he fell as if shot by a silent arrow from no mortal's bow.
 To Audrey the entire world seemed to whirl about fantastically, mingling with the nightmare from which she had started.

   Voluntary motion of any sort was impossible, for will and the sense of reality